XingxinHE/Hex/pages/Definition.md

 # 📝Definition
 - In #mathematics tics, Definitions describe the objects and notions that we use.
-- In #cpp , a definition is a [[Declaration]] of an entity that supplies all information necessary to complete a program using the entity.
+- In #cpp , a definition is a [[declaration]] of an entity that supplies all information necessary to complete a program using the entity.

 # 🎯Intent
 In terms of different things, its intent is different.